IBMResearch/generator-polymer-init-ibm-application/generators/app/templates/README.md

 npm run build
 ```

-This will create a `build/` folder with `bundled/` and `unbundled/` sub-folders
-containing a bundled (vulcanized) and unbundled builds, both run through HTML,
+This will create a `build/` folder containing a bundled (vulcanized) build, run
-CSS, and JS optimizers.
+through HTML, CSS, and JS optimizers.

 The included `gulpfile.js` relies on [the `polymer-build` library](https://github.com/Polymer/polymer-build),
 the same library that powers Polymer CLI.
 Follow the comments in the